 - Help inform others about the threat of aquatic invasive species.

 - Encourage your elected officials to support measures that prevent aquatic invasive species.

-The Canadian Council on Invasive Species is pleased to work in partnership with Fisheries and Oceans Canada in launching the Clean Drain Dry program in BC, as the foundation for a national program.
+The Canadian Council on Invasive Species is pleased to work in partnership with Fisheries and Oceans Canada in launching a pilot Clean Drain Dry program in BC.
+Once the pilot is complete, CCIS will look to expand the program nationally.
 The project aims to encourage boaters and aquatic recreationists, who play a critical role in protecting local watersheds from invasive species, to clean, drain, and dry all boats, equipment, and gear, particularly to prevent the spread of invasive Zebra and Quagga mussels.
 Over a three-year pilot term, we will develop resources, signage and a social and digital media campaign.
 These resources will be designed to shift the behaviour of boaters and aquatic recreationists to encourage the practice of Clean, Drain and Dry (CDD) of all watercraft and equipment.
 Resources developed through this pilot project will provide the foundation for their use nationally and will be available to other partners, organizations and the public across Canada.